ashishkumarpardeshi/STM32f10xx_Exploration/Tutorial_Docs/STM32_SPI_Implementation.md

 *   So in STM32F103xx.h target header file we willbe   *   adding the following things
 *
-*   1. Defining the Base Address of SPIx using their Bus Base address
+*   1. Defining the Base Address of SPIx using their Bus Base address *
+*   2. Defining the SPI Register Definition Structure (SPI_RegDef_t) with all SPI registers offset addresses matched to the index of structure
 *
+*   3. Typecast the SPIx Peripheral base addresses to SPI_RegDef_t structure variable.
+*
+*   4. Defining the SPIx Peripheral Clock Anable and Disable Macros.
+*
+*   5. Defining the SPIx Peripheral Reset Macros
 */